Ziqing19/LabelPixivBookmarks/README.md

 - Auto Labeling For
   - By default, the script does label for those uncategorized images
-  - You may want to re-label all your favorite artworks when some newly-added labels were not applied to those former images.
+  - You may want to re-label all your favorite artworks when some newly-added tags were not applied to those former images.
   - For example, if you just add [ayanami_rei] to your user tags, you can choose [新世紀エヴァンゲリオン] and re-run the script.
-Therefore, all images with [新世紀エヴァンゲリオン] tag will be searched again.
+Therefore, all images with [新世紀エヴァンゲリオン] tag will be searched and labeled again.

 - Whether the first tag will be added if there is not any match
-  - Design for the cold start
+  - Design for a cold start
   - It works when the intersection of your existing bookmark tags and tags of the work is empty, then the first tag of the image will be added

 - Publication Type for Labeling
   - Pixiv stores public and private bookmarks in different places, and they have independent tags
   - By default, the script only does label for public bookmarks

-- Whether the previous custom bookmark tags will be retained?
+- Whether NSFW works will be labeled as #R-18?
-  - It works when you are not labeling uncategorized images
-  - Since the script takes the intersection of your tags and tags of the image, if the intersection is empty, and you don't choose to retain previous tags, they will be overwritten.
+  - By default, the script will categorize those NSFW works into the R-18 tag
+  - If you don't want the tag, set it as *No* before starting

+## Search Your Bookmarks

-  - If you always manage your bookmarks with the script, this option makes no difference
+- You can also search your bookmarks with this script
+- Click ***Search*** Button to open the search page, and search with the keyword [asuka], which is the target tag we have registered before
+- The script will return all images with tag [asuka] or [asuka]'s alias.

 ## FAQ

 - The ***Label*** button cannot be found on the website
   - Firstly make sure that you are at the correct place, and try to **refresh** before the next step
     - The new version of Pixiv UI uses React to update the page without refreshing, so the button might not be loaded
-  - Generally, the path should be like https://www.pixiv.net/users/{YOUR UID}/bookmarks/artworks or https://www.pixiv.net/bookmark.php
+  - Generally, the correct path should be like https://www.pixiv.net/users/{YOUR UID}/bookmarks/artworks or https://www.pixiv.net/bookmark.php
   - If the path is correct, and the button is still nowhere to find, it is probably because Pixiv updates its UI.
 Inform me at GitHub by opening an issue

 - The script cannot work and alert a prompt